OverCry/Chess/README.md

 ## Compromises
 1. Rather than typical chess notation, the player will input the original location and the final destination of the piece.
-2. The black side is indicated with lower font rather than a colour difference
+2. The black side is NO LONGER indicated with lower font rather than a colour difference.
+Colours are now used to differentiate between each side.